-Description: This unit complies with industry standards and requirements as established by the Adventure Activity Standards administered by the Outdoor Recreation Centre.
-In this unit students will develop and apply leadership skills developed in other core and stream units to extended outdoor expeditions.
+Description: This unit complies with industry standards and requirements as established by the Australian Adventure Activity Standards administered by the industry peak body Outdoors Victoria.
+In this unit students will develop and apply leadership skills developed in other core and major units to extended outdoor expeditions.
 There will be a focus on the theory and practice of expeditioning.
 Comprehensive risk management planning and implementation will be a feature of the studies.
 The relevance of expeditioning as an educational and recreational activity will be investigated with particular reference to the development of self-confidence and basic social skills such as trust.
 The unit will allow students to explore leadership and group management theories and understandings experientially.
 An extended expedition is considered to be a minimum of eight days in duration.
 Students will be required to pay field lab fees within this unit.

-Learning Outcomes: On successful completion of this unit, students will be able to:
+Learning Outcomes:On successful completion of this unit, students will be able to:

-Contextualise the theories and purposes of expeditions; Exhibit planning and leadership skills for an expedition in a field based setting; Collect and analyse data in relation to expedition experiences, current theory and literature; and Evaluate the outcomes of the expedition analysing decisions made, drawing on theory and utilising critical thinking skills to refine leadership skills.
+1. Contextualise the theories and purposes of expeditions;

+2. Exhibit planning and leadership skills for an expedition in a field based setting;

+3. Collect and analyse data in relation to expedition experiences, current theory and literature; and

+4. Evaluate the outcomes of the expedition analysing decisions made, drawing on theory and utilising critical thinking skills to refine leadership skills.

-Class Contact:Lecture 1.0 hrTutorial 2.0 hrsClass Contact: 6 x 3 hour Lectures/workshops Field Labs: minimum of 7 days demonstrate knowledge and skill within both simulated and workplace environments, graded attendance and hurdle tasks apply to laboratory work and practicums.
-Laboratory Work, Lab 1 Requirements, 30%.
-Essay, Auto Ethnographic Essay, 40%.
-Laboratory Work, Lab 2 Requirements, 30%.
+Class Contact: Lecture 1.0 hrTutorial 2.0 hrsClass Contact: 6 x 3 hour Lectures/workshops Field Labs: minimum of 7 days